michalurb8/PROZsnake/README.md

 # proz-snake
-A snake game in Java.
+A snake game in Java 11 using the javafx library.

-Future features:
-- logging with log4j
-- Sounds
-- Snake part differentiation